 Our team of expert Housing Disrepair Solicitors specialise in this area of law and, if you are entitled to make a claim, they will assist you in thoroughly documenting the circumstances surrounding your claim.

 Our specialist solicitors can provide you with expert advice and legal representation for your Housing Disrepair claim.
-We operate on a No Win No Fee basis, so our fees will be taken from the damages recovered and, if no damages are recovered, no fees will be payable.

 To start your claim or find out if you can claim, call us on 0208 437 0731 or click here to complete an online enquiry and we will call you back.